hturnbull93/bank-node/README.md

 - Converted `render` into a single line arrow function using a ternary operator.
 - Also refactored `dateFormat` into single line arrow function

+- [ ] 4.3

+> As a Customer,
+> So I know how much each withdrawal was,
+> I want withdrawals on my statement to have the debit amount.

+Wrote a test for constructing a transaction object with a credit value of null and second argument for debit, its `display` method should include the debit value in the third column of the returned string.
+Red.

+- `constructor`'s argument obj also has is debit property, defaulting to null, assigned to `this.debit`.
+- `display` interpolates in the third column `render` of `this.debit`.

 <!-- Links -->